 The nickname Le Professeur is used by fans and the British media to reflect Wenger’s studious demeanour.
 His approach to the game emphasises an attacking mentality, with the aim that football ought to be entertaining on the pitch.
 Wenger’s Arsenal teams have been criticised for their indiscipline; his players received 100 red cards between September 1996 and February 2014, though the team has won awards for sporting fair play.

 At Monaco, Wenger earned a reputation for spotting young talent, and he has remained focused on developing a youth system.

-If you would like to book Arsène Wenger as the keynote speaker for your next event, conference or corporate function, simply contact the Motivational Speakers agency via our online contact form.
-Alternatively, for any further information call a booking agent directly on +44 1509 85 29 27.
+To book Arsène Wenger as the football speaker for your corporate event, function or conference, simply contact the Champions Motivational Speakers agency by filling in our online contact form.
+For any further information, call a booking agent directly on 01509 85 29 27.

 - Football Speaker